mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 #### 14:00

-And also, Dogen Zenji says, [through] day and night, be mindful of the Triple Treasure.
+And also, Dōgen Zenji says, [through] day and night, be mindful of the Triple Treasure.
 In your everyday life, be mindful of the Triple Treasure.

 Why?
 What is the reason why we have to do this?
-Dogen Zenji says,
+Dōgen Zenji says,

 > We take refuge in the Buddha because he is our great teacher.